susikohmelo/DOROS/source_files/README.md

 6. Drivers are hooked up to go

 7. Terminal is initialized & boot message printed
+8. Wait for any input & launch shell afterwards
 ```

 ## Points of interest